Rich but light, this coconut curry soup over vermicelli rice noodles is the perfect summer (or winter!) appetizer/meal!

 - Pour in the soy sauce, along with the zucchini, peppers, and bok choy stalks.
 Cook for about 5 minutes or until you reach your desired consistency (you don't want mushy vegetables.)
 Add in the bok choy greens and cook for another minute.

 - Place noodles into bowls.
-Pour the soup over top and enjoy this rich and flavourful dish!
+Pour the soup over top and enjoy this rich and flavorful dish!

 As I am typing this post, I feel the urge to heat myself up a bowl of leftovers.
 I guess that is a good sign!